Risk Management System

 At Advantest, each unit carries out risk management under the risk control policy designated by the Internal Control Committee, and the Internal Control Committee supervises and assesses the statuses of each unit before offering feedback.

-Compliance risks are reported to the Chief Compliance Officer (CCO) in a timely manner or a regular basis, and CCO reports risks to the Executive Management Committee and the Board of Directors.
+Compliance risks are reported to the Chief Compliance Officer (CCO) in a timely manner or a regular basis, and the CCO then reports risks to the Executive Management Committee and the Board of Directors.
 Certain types of risk information are reported directly to the Executive Management Committee, Board of Directors, and the Audit and Supervisory Committee.

 Process of risk management

-At Advantest, management supervises risk analysis and risk response implemented at the unit level, and at the same time, regarding corporate-level risks, the Board of Directors or the Executive Management Committee makes timely decisions and gives instructions to relevant departments.
+At the same time, regarding corporate-level risks, the Board of Directors or the Executive Management Committee makes timely decisions and gives instructions to relevant departments.
 Thus, risk management processes at Advantest consist of bottom-up and top-down approaches.

 Bottom-up risk management